LastAncientOne/Stock_Analysis_For_Quant/R_Stock/R_Regression/README.md

 <img src="RegressionAnalysisR.PNG">

+### Description:
-### Regression Analysis is a statistical method that explore the relationship between two or more variables.
+#### Regression Analysis is a statistical method that explore the relationship between two or more variables.
 There many different types of regression analysis; however, they all have one or more independent variables on a dependent variable.

 ### MSE, MAE, RMSE, and R-Squared metrics are mainly used to evaluate the prediction error rates and model performance in regression analysis.
 | MSE / RSME | MAE| R2|